 The site includes the stone circle itself, but also hundreds of other prehistoric monuments scattered around the area.

 It's a Prehistoric monument - meaning it was built before the invention of writing.

-During the Paleolithic, humans were nomadic hunters, following large herds of wild animals across the tundra.
+During the first phase of the Stone Age, the Paleolithic, humans were nomadic hunters, following large herds of wild animals across the tundra.

 Britain had a very harsh climate and was rarely inhabited.

 During the Mesolithic, a warmer climate meant Britain became covered with forests.

 Humans came to Britain and survived on food typically found in wooded areas, including elks, deers, boars…